Doing Physical Therapy? Massage Therapy Can Improve Results!

 When it comes to muscles, imbalance happens when one muscle is weak and long while another muscle is overused and short.
 In order to correct this, BOTH of these problems need to be addressed.
 This means following the exercises provided by a physical therapist teaching clients how to engage and strengthen muscles that are weak.
 It also means using massage therapy to address the muscles that are chronically overused.

-The right massage therapist will focus on releasing these tight muscles as well as lengthening them when they've gotten short.
+The right massage therapist in NYC will focus on releasing these tight muscles as well as lengthening them when they've gotten short.
 This can help effectively decrease pain while also improving range of motion and helping the nervous system learn how to move better!

 2) Massage therapy will help with physical therapy.